 Where has been your favorite place to visit?

 We also loved the Oregon coast, which was a bucket list item.
 So much to see and do.
 Nature, hiking, ocean vistas, and natural beauty.
-While the rain got us down a few times during our 6 week stay, we rallied through it and enjoyed regardless.
+While the rain got us down a few times during our 6-week stay, we learned to embrace the rain.